-► The wildest wings and aero
+► The wildest wings and aero: a gallery

-Possibly among the most striking wings - especially from this angle - was bolted to Liberty Walk's GT-R. With many owners of tuned R35s boasting over 2000bhp from their boosted engines, more downforce will probably come in quite handy.
+Possibly among the most striking wings - especially from this angle - is bolted to Liberty Walk's GT-R. With many owners of tuned R35s boasting over 2000bhp from their boosted engines, more downforce will probably come in quite handy.

 A concept styled by Italians with Hong Kong-led engineering, the H2 Speed was originally launched as a concept back at the 2016 Geneva show.
 This time around it's confirmed as a limited-run 12-unit production model, retaining its electric fuel cell powertrain.
 It's here, however, because of its LMP1 looks and in particular that terrific wing.